EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 #### PARAMS_DAO : AmityQueryParamsDao<PARAMS>

-In order for us to have access to query parameters we need to get a hand on its DAO, create a new DAO make sure it extends `AmityQueryParamsDao`, all required sql queries and transactions are on the `Interface` already.
+In order for us to have access to query parameters we need to get a hand on its `Dao`, create a new `Dao` make sure it extends `AmityQueryParamsDao`, all required sql queries and transactions are on the `Interface` already.

 #### Samples